mickeys/lose-weight-keto/simplest-keto-how-to-start.md

 <a name="mindset"></a>
 ### Mindset

 Get into the mindset.
 Nothing must be more important than getting into shape.
-Much as I wanted tantalizing keto-friendly foods, cheat days for non-keto foods, I vowed to eat only simple keto meals to make it easy to stick with it.
+Much as I wanted tantalizing keto-friendly foods, cheat days for non-keto foods, I vowed to eat only simple keto meals to make it easy to stick with this new way of eating.

+<center><b><em>Do.
+Or do not.
+There is no try. -- Yoda</em></b></center>

 <a name="shopping"></a>
 ### Shopping

-I claimed a kitchen cabinet and a refrigerator shelf.
-In the store I pored over nutritional labels, pretending to be zero-carb, knowing the tiniest bits of carbs will add up to the smallest possible total.
+For keto I claimed a kitchen cabinet and a refrigerator shelf.
+In the grocery I pored over nutritional labels, pretending to be [zero-carb](https://www.reddit.com/r/zerocarb/), knowing the tiniest bits of carbs will add up to the smallest possible total.
 I won't mention "low-carb" before each item, but you now know how to shop.
 (Don't look at fat content; fat will be your perfect fuel in the weeks to come.)

 * unsalted butter
 * lite salt (for the potassium)
-* low-carb broth (for "keto flu")
+* broth (for "keto flu")
-* heavy whipping cream, half-and-half, or coconut creamer (Trader Joe's) (for coffee)
+* heavy whipping cream, half-and-half, or [Trader Joe's](https://www.traderjoes.com/) [coconut creamer](https://www.traderjoes.com/FearlessFlyer/Article/3521) (for coffee)
 * garlic, grated in a glass jar (optional)
 * any spices with a low-carb count
 * several flats of eggs
-* breakfast meats: low-carb salami, bacon
+* breakfast meats: salami, bacon
 * almonds, roasted, salted or plain
 * dinner meats:
     * beef, ground beef